carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 * 0-12 months: Meet with the Director of Workshops and Training to learn about curriculum updates and discuss plans for re-activating.
 * more than 12 months: review Instructor Trainer Training curriculum, observe part of an Instructor Training workshop, and meet with the Director of Workshops and Training to review and discuss plans, including re-introduction to the Instructor Trainer community via meetings or other arrangements.

-## Offboarding

-### Instructor Trainer Alumni

-Active Instructor Trainers may elect to become inactive at any time if they expect to be unavailable to participate in the Instructor Trainer Roles and Responsibilities for 1 year or more.
-Active Instructor Trainers may also have their role changed to Instructor Trainer Alumni if they do not [renew their Active status](https://docs.google.com/document/d/1XN7cWRNjeu5tgWPxUlSz611RXi6bcGjkkUMUDu7iwaw/edit#heading=h.cp4it9i4qwtc) during the annual renewal period.

-Instructor Trainer Alumni will not be permitted to:

-* Teach Carpentries Instructor Training workshops.
-* Host teaching demonstrations.
-* Vote in Instructor Trainer community elections.

-Instructor Trainer Alumni may elect to:

-* Continue to receive Topicbox Instructor Training emails and participate in conversations.
-* Remain in the Slack private Instructor Trainers channel.
-* Attend Instructor Trainer meetings.

 ## Communication and Collaboration Spaces